NYC judge rejects Trump family effort to halt tell-all book

 “We hope this decision will end the matter.
 Democracy thrives on the free exchange of ideas, and neither this court nor any other has authority to violate the Constitution by imposing a prior restraint on core political speech,” he said in a statement.

-The White House did not have an immediate comment Thursday.
+The White House and lawyers for Robert Trump did not have an immediate comment Thursday.

 A spokesman for Simon & Schuster said in a statement that the publishing house was “delighted” with the decision.